xrip/pico-xt/README.md

 To swap floppy drives A <-> B use: Left Ctrl + Tab + Backspace

+To turn on/off
+    Digital Sound Source on LPT1, use Ctrl + Tab + D. Default value - it is ON COVOX on LPT2, use Ctrl + Tab + C. Default value - it is ON Tandy 3-voise music device emulation, use Ctrl + Tab + T. Default value - it is ON Game Blaster (Creative Music System) device emulation, use Ctrl + Tab + G. Default value - it is OFF AdLib emulation, use Ctrl + Tab + A. Default value - it is OFF (experimental, not recomended)

+To decrease or increase appropriated sound device volume, press related button and numpad "+" / "-", for example "D" + "-" will decrease DSS volume.

 # Hardware needed
 To get it working you should have an Murmulator (development) board with VGA output.
 Schematics available here at https://github.com/AlexEkb4ever/MURMULATOR_classical_scheme
 ![Murmulator Schematics](https://github.com/javavi/pico-infonesPlus/blob/main/assets/Murmulator-1_BSchem.JPG)